 In Using Technology with Classroom Instruction that Works, Pitler, Hubbell, Kuhn, and Malenoski (2007), describe a teaching strategy, generating and testing hypotheses, that correlates well with constructionism.
 Building, or constructing meaning comes from problem solving.
 Students who are actively engaged in building a project or investigating problems have to problem solve.
 The students start with an idea, research, possibly experiment, and draw conclusions when they are generating and testing hypotheses.
 If the students are given choices about the subject and it relates to a real world situation, this sets up a meaningful context.
 The students should also have a choice in the artifact they produce to allow them to display their learning through their individual learning style preferences.

-Using Technology with Classroom Instruction that Works also suggest using tools such as spreadsheets and chart making software to make the handling of data seamless.
+The authors of Using Technology with Classroom Instruction that Works also suggest using tools such as spreadsheets and chart making software to make the handling of data seamless.
 This frees up the students to spend time on drawing conclusions and constructing meaning from the data instead of spending too much time just collecting and organizing the data.

 Kafai, Y. and Resnick, M. (1996).
 Constructionism in Practice: Designing, Thinking, and Learning in A Digital World.
 Mahwah, NJ: Lawrence Erlbaum.
 Retrieved July 22, 2009, from http://books.google.com/books?hl=en&lr=&id=XaJiLh92ZCUC&oi=fnd&pg=PP13&dq =%22Kafai%22+%22Constructionism+in+practice:+Designing,+thinking,+and+...%22+ &ots=jYlgV1YVPs&sig=OHhtA0WaagJisui1wvmpneKWDiY